Quick Start

 Section titled “2.
 Create a Log”Create an event log to store your events.
 Log names must be unique within your tenant:

-curl -X POST https://api.primatomic.com/logs/my-events \ -H "Authorization: Bearer $TOKEN"Response:
+curl -X POST https://api.primatomic.com/logs \ -H "Authorization: Bearer $TOKEN" \ -H "Content-Type: application/json" \ -d '{"name": "my-events"}'Response:

-{ "success": true, "log_id": "550e8400-e29b-41d4-a716-446655440000"}Save the log_id.
-All subsequent operations use it:
+{ "success": true, "log_id": "550e8400-e29b-41d4-a716-446655440000"}Save the log_id — all endpoints use UUIDs:

 export LOG_ID="550e8400-e29b-41d4-a716-446655440000"3.
 Append Events

-curl -X POST https://api.primatomic.com/logs/$LOG_ID/append \ -H "Authorization: Bearer $TOKEN" \ -H "Content-Type: application/octet-stream" \ -d '{"type":"user_signup","user_id":"123"}'Response:
+curl -X POST https://api.primatomic.com/logs/$LOG_ID/append \ -H "Authorization: Bearer $TOKEN" \ -H "Content-Type: application/octet-stream" \ -d '{"inc": 10}'Response:

 4. Deploy a View

 Section titled “4.
 Deploy a View”Views are WebAssembly components that process log events.
-The WASM binary must implement the primatomic:machine interface (see WASM Interface).
+The WASM binary must implement the primatomic:machine interface (see WASM Interface):

-# Download the example counter WASM (ghcr.io/primatomic/counter:0.0.1)
+# Download the example counter WASMcurl -o counter.wasm https://primatomic.com/examples/counter.wasm

-# Deploy itcurl -X POST https://api.primatomic.com/logs/$LOG_ID/views/counter \ -H "Authorization: Bearer $TOKEN" \ -H "Content-Type: application/octet-stream" \ --data-binary @counter.wasmResponse:
+# Deploy it — create view uses the view name in the pathcurl -X POST https://api.primatomic.com/logs/$LOG_ID/views/counter \ -H "Authorization: Bearer $TOKEN" \ -H "Content-Type: application/octet-stream" \ --data-binary @counter.wasmResponse:

-{ "success": true}5.
+export VIEW_ID="660e8400-e29b-41d4-a716-446655440001"5.
 Check View Status

 Section titled “5.
 Check View Status”Before querying, verify the view has a leader and is processing events:

-curl https://api.primatomic.com/logs/$LOG_ID/views/counter/stats \ -H "Authorization: Bearer $TOKEN"Response:
+curl https://api.primatomic.com/logs/$LOG_ID/views/$VIEW_ID/stats \ -H "Authorization: Bearer $TOKEN"Response:

-{ "view_name": "counter", "log_name": "my-events", "leader_status": "ready", "leader_node_id": "node-1", "processed_sequence": 1, "created_at": 1705680000}When leader_status is "ready", the view is available for queries.
+{ "log_id": "550e8400-e29b-41d4-a716-446655440000", "log_name": "my-events", "view_id": "660e8400-e29b-41d4-a716-446655440001", "view_name": "counter", "leader_status": "ready", "leader_address": "10.0.0.5:3000", "processed_sequence": 3, "created_at": 1705680000}When leader_status is "ready", the view is available for queries.
 If leader_status is null, wait and retry.

 6. Query the View